davidgiven/cpmish/arch/brotherop2/README.md

 The machine has a Z180 with 512MB of address space.
-The RAM is at 0x60000 to 0x6ffff, physical. cpmish lives from 0x65000 to 0x6ffff so as not to step on the Brother OS's toes; we call out to it to do keyboard and disk handling, as both are complex to use.
+The RAM is at 0x60000 to 0x6ffff, physical. cpmish lives from 0x65000 to 0x6ffff so as not to step on the Brother OS's toes, which uses 0x60000 to 0x64fff for workspace; we rely on it to do keyboard and disk handling, as both are complex to use.
 Hence the very small TPA.

 It'd be theoretically possible to dispense with the Brother OS entirely, and access all the hardware ourselves.
 This would require reverse engineering the